ASTHA-Lab/SpiceCiM/README.md

 # SpiceCiM

-## Accurate, Yet Scalable: A SPICE-based Design and Optimization Framework for eNVM-based Analog In-memory Computing
+## A SPICE-based Design and Optimization Framework for eNVM-based Analog In-memory Computing